Skip to main content

 Two satellite GeoXO constellation

-The first GeoXO satellite, scheduled for launch in 2032, is planned to carry two GOES-R-era instruments: an Advanced Baseline Imager (ABI) and a Geostationary Lightning Mapper (GLM).
+The first GeoXO satellite, scheduled for launch in 2032, is planned to carry the GOES-R-era Advanced Baseline Imager (ABI) and a new GeoXO Sounder instrument.

-The second GeoXO satellite, planned for launch in 2034, is scheduled to carry the new GeoXO Imager and GeoXO Sounder instruments.
+The remaining GeoXO satellites, planned for launch in 2034, 2039 and 2043, will carry the new GeoXO Imager and GeoXO Sounder.

 GeoXO Instruments

-GeoXO includes a suite of instruments to meet the observational needs of NOAA’s weather mission and the satellite data user community.
+GeoXO includes a visible/infrared imager and a hyperspectral infrared sounder to meet the observational needs of NOAA’s weather mission and the satellite data user community.

 Industry Collaboration